mainam/FloodMonitoring/README.md

 #3 Day Forecast

 `getThreeDayForecast()` returns a general overview of the forecast for England and Wales over the next 3 days.
 A small image of the UK marked with forecast warnings can be fetched using `getDayImageBytes(int day)` (with 1, 2, or 3) this returns a Retrofit `ResponseBody` containing the image bytes, a convenience method in the utils class helps populate an ImageView: `FloodUtils.loadImage(responseBody, imageView)`.
-Alternatively get the image URLs for use with Picasso: `getDayImageUrl(int day)`.
+Alternatively get the image URLs for use with [Picasso](http://square.github.io/picasso/) or similar: `getDayImageUrl(int day)`.

 #Flood Warnings